Note: This article was first published on October 2, 2016, and has been updated with additional information from my experiences since that date.

 Traveling with a wheelchair for about four years now, I have stayed at quite a few hotels that offer guests complimentary shuttle service to nearby airports, attractions, convention centers and local points of interest.
 The Americans with Disabilities Act requires such shuttles to be wheelchair accessible or, in limited circumstances, permits hotels to contract an accessible alternative.

-Sadly, the majority of hotels do not offer ADA-compliant shuttles or a wheelchair accessible alternative.
+Sadly, the majority of hotels do not offer ADA-compliant shuttles or a wheelchair accessible alternative that meets the appropriate standard.
 When I first started traveling with a disability, I took these inconveniences in stride and paid the taxi or city bus fare out of my own pocket.
-I was averse to conflict and didn't want to appear a burden.
+I was averse to conflict and didn’t want to appear a burden.
 Now, as I advocate for accessible travel through this website, I can no longer turn a blind eye to disability rights violations.

 The ADA is clear: Hotel shuttles MUST be accessible.